govuk-one-login/mobile-id-check-async/test-resources/docs/DEQUEUE.md

   ]
 }
 ```

-> Note: `batchItemFailures` is an array and can be empty when returned.

 Batch items being worked on by the Dequeue Lambda are considered 'in-fight' and
 cannot be processed by other consumers of the backend API SQS queue due to the